Car Insurance Claim Deadlines: Statute of Limitations by State

 Statute of Limitations by State: Bodily Injury vs. Property Damage

 Most states treat bodily injury (medical expenses, lost wages, pain and suffering) and property damage (vehicle repair or replacement) as separate claims with separate deadlines.
 Bodily injury limits are usually shorter because they involve more complex damages that courts want resolved quickly.
-Property damage limits can be longer in some states.
-Below are the time limits for the most heavily populated states and notable outliers:
+Property damage limits can be significantly longer in some states.
+Below are the time limits for the most heavily populated states and notable outliers, verified as of April 2026:

 State Bodily Injury Property Damage Notes